 It’ll be hard not to, seeing as how the food is great, and this is honestly just a pleasant place to have a meal.
-It’s casual and unpretentious, but you could bring a date here on Saturday night (and chances are they’d be impressed).
 The dining room itself is a little nicer than the one at your average neighborhood spot, there’s some outdoor seating, and they keep the mostly-hip-hop soundtrack at the exact volume where you can enjoy it but still have a conversation.
 All in all, this is one of the coolest places where you can eat in your sweats on a Tuesday.

 This is your all-in-one, go-to order here.
 It consists of minced pork belly over rice with a soft-boiled egg, and there are more flavors in here than you can count .